sylk80/tictactoe_team/NOTES.md

     - ✅ Create test for the nine steps
     - ✅ Create togglePlayer function from the legacy code
     - ✅ Refactor the game class to use togglePlayer
-    - When game ends, game message is printed

 # Pomodoro 17